 Experimental Facilities

-LUPO maintains three clean-room like optics laboratories totalling 150 m^2 of lab-space.
+LUPO maintains four ultrafast optics laboratories totalling 200 m² of lab-space.
 Each laboratory has a specific target:

 • One laboratory is dedicated to fundamental high-energy ultrafast optics.